m9n8b7/machine-learning/README.md

 ## Setup
 To run this project You need Python 3.7 with installed libraries or you can use Anaconda (Spyder or Jupyter).
 You may also need polish stopword list.
+In NLTK there is no polish stop words list, You have to add it.
+You don't beed to download NLTK every time You run program.
 Remember to put a data file in the folder.